|

 the wild ponies of Assateague Island in their natural environment.

-Over 300 wild ponies live along Assateague Island and they can be
+Over 300 wild ponies live along Assateague Island.
+Ponies can be

-seen with their foals 7 days a week, May 17th - Oct.
-12th
+seen with their foals 7 days a week, April-October

 photos .